-Nearly 800 people from Ethiopia have signed-up for a Positive Peace programme devised by the Institute for Economics & Peace (IEP).
+Nearly 800 people from Ethiopia have signed-up for a Positive Peace programme devised by the Institute for Economics & Peace (IEP), and supported by local Rotary Club Addis Ababa West.

 The Ethiopian Positive Peace Ambassadors Programme will provide participants with an opportunity to gain concrete knowledge and resources to foster peace in their communities.